Mount Vernon Cancer Centre, Rickmansworth Road, Northwood HA6 2RN

 Mount Vernon Cancer public consultation

-A public consultation on proposals to move Mount Vernon Cancer Centre to Watford General Hospital has started and will close on 29 March 2026.
+The public consultation on proposals to move Mount Vernon Cancer Centre to a new facility next to the new Watford General Hospital started on 19 January 2026 and closed on 29 March 2026.

 Background to the public consultation